okami101/vuetify-admin/docs/guide/tutorial.md

 ![dashboard](/assets/tutorial/dashboard.png)

-:::tip CUSTOMIZE THE LAYOUT
+::: tip CUSTOMIZE THE LAYOUT
 You can perfectly customize the layout, which is a simple template component in `src/layouts/Admin.vue` file.
 Go to [dedicated section](crud/layout.md) for further detail.
 :::

-:::tip CUSTOMIZE THE DASHBOARD
+::: tip CUSTOMIZE THE DASHBOARD
 The default dashboard home page is generated at `src/views/Dashboard.vue` file.
 Feel free to add anything you want !
 You have access to global `$admin.axios` http client for any data fetching.
 :::